manufarez/cadenapp-public/README.md

 ### 4. Send Fiat to the designated member:
 - The converted fiat funds are transferred to the designated member via a fiat payment gateway (most exchanges use PayPal, Stripe, or a direct bank transfer API like [Plaid](https://plaid.com/) or Wise).
 - **It is of vital importance to find a platform that allows us to transfer to our users colombianbank accounts**

-## Detailed mplementation Steps
+## Detailed implementation Steps
 ### 1. Fiat-to-Crypto gateway integration
 - Use APIs from a fiat-to-crypto provider ([MoonPay](https://moonpay.com/), [Ramp](https://ramp.network/), [Transak](https://transak.com/)) to:
     - Accept fiat payments from users within the Rails app.